jvillalba22/tokenizerJvillalba22/ReadMe.md

 	Find the end of the current word -- Meaning erase first word of sring or look for first not valid and erase everyting before that.
 	I have a loop that itenerate ultil '\0' and add to cunter unless a not valid is found then out of loop and add that to the string.

+   **count_words**
+   	It is a straigh foward funtions that count the words in the string given.
+	Clearly I am using a counter and a loop until string is empty.
+I use the 	help of find_word start and end. for example the string is My name, first 	loop will just leave " name" and count = 1 then next loop will leave string 	empty and count = 2 then out of loop.

+The next two methods are the first ones to deal with Memory Allocation.

+   **print_tokens**
+   	This function will hace as parameter char** tokens.
+I understand this double ** pointer as a 2D array.
+The function just have a loop and print each token.
+   **free_tokens**
+   	This function just leave tokens empty.
+So loop